 - 1. Which institution has been blamed to overtake the new feminist phenomenon? - 2.
 What is the difference between equal feminists and difference feminists?

-- 1. What wave is considered the advent of new feminism? - 2.
-Do you think new feminism has enlightened feminism in a new direction?
-Justify.
+- 1. Which wave is considered as the advent of neo-feminism? - 2.
+What is new in neo-feminism?